richardsun-voyager/ufemnn/README.md

-# ufemnn
-Interpreting the feature extraction mechanisms of neural networks with infinite widths
+This project aims to interpret the feature extraction mechanisms of neural networks from a theoretical perspective.